Skip to Content

 6. Bloodhound

-Highlights: Gentle, Inquisitive, Independent
+Highlights: Gentle, Curious, Independent

 RECOMMENDED: Here’s Why Bloodhounds Are Smart